 GIFCT ensures that not a single member stands alone in the face of terrorism-related challenges in content moderation.
-Technology tools like the hash-sharing database quickly raise the effectiveness and performance of efforts in fighting the spread of dangerous content online.
-Professional support from experienced members and from the GIFCT team facilitates the design of the best possible solutions that also take human rights into account.
+Technology tools like the hash-sharing database quickly raise the effectiveness and performance of efforts in fighting with the spread of dangerous content.
+Professional support from more experienced members or GIFCT team allows for the design of the best possible solutions that also take human rights into account.

-Mariusz Żurawek, JustPaste.it
+-Mariusz Żurawek, JustPaste.it